KIT-MRT/iv2022-workshop/index.md

 excerpt: 'An IV2022 workshop.'
 ---

-# Call for Workshop Papers

-This workshop will be held at the [33rd IEEE Intelligent Vehicles Symposium (IV)](https://iv2022.com), on June 5th, 2022, in Aachen, Germany.
-We call for contribution of novel, unpublished ideas and will invite presentation of accepted peer-reviewed papers.
-Please find details on submission, scope and topics below and check this page regularly for updates.
+This workshop will be held at the [33rd IEEE Intelligent Vehicles Symposium (IV)](https://iv2022.com), on June 5th, 2022, in Aachen, Germany in the afternoon.

 ## Scope and Topics